Bahar Pars: Career

 In 2014, Pars acted in the Jonas Hassen Khemiris play Jag ringer mina bröder as the character Valerie, directed by Farnaz Arbabi at The House of Culture (Stockholm).
 In November the same year she performed the monologue play På alla fyra at Kilenscenen at Kulturhuset Stadsteatern.
-The newspaper Svenska Dagbladet reviewed Pars' performance favourably and described it as "she had total control of her ways of expressions".
-Outside of acting, Pars has also directed and been one of the creators Nyårsklockan, in which fifteen female culture-personalities appear.

-In 2015, she was awarded the Medea Award with the citation "In her own personal way Bahar Pars widens the ways to play classical female roles and bring them into our present time".
 She had the leading role as Bertha in the play Marodörer, written and directed by Jens Ohlin at the Royal Dramatic Theatre in 2015.

+Pars a co-creator of Nyårsklockan, in which 15 female celebrities appear.

+Awards

+In 2015, she was awarded the Medea Award, with the citation "In her own personal way Bahar Pars widens the ways to play classical female roles and bring them into our present time".

-Ahead of the 2016 Guldbaggen awards she was nominated in the category Best Supporting Actress for her role as Parvaneh in the 2015 film A Man Called Ove.
+In the 2016 Guldbaggen awards she was nominated in the Best Supporting Actress category for her role as Parvaneh in the 2015 film A Man Called Ove.